 Justice, Equity, Diversity, Inclusion

-The J.E.D.I. office works to ensure that our teaching, service, and research is grounded in equity with the aim of preparing socially-responsible teachers and professionals.
-We seek to become actively informed while advocating for and supporting those who have faced discrimination and racial aggression in schools, workplaces, and society.
+In alignment with the Education Colleges for Justice & Equity framework (EDJE) and the WOU Board Statement on Diversity, Equity, Inclusion, and Accessibility, the office of Justice, Equity, Diversity, and Inclusion (J.E.D.I.) works to ensure that our teaching, service, and research is grounded in equity with the aim of preparing socially-responsible teachers and professionals.
+We seek to become actively informed while advocating for communities who face discrimination in schools, workplaces, and society.

 Support the recruitment, retention, and development of a diverse community

 The Office of Justice, Equity, Diversity, and Inclusion (J.E.D.I.) centers justice and equity-oriented programming and professional learning for students, staff, and faculty in the College of Education.
 There are currently five types of activities supported by the J.E.D.I. office:

 The purpose of this 6-week professional development is to provide a space for public service employees to build social, racial, and equity literacy.
 Participants will be able to name and understand the pyramid of hate (Anti-Defamation League, 2021), engage in social identity development, and build strategies for responding to acts of bias and hate-based discrimination.
 This course is grounded in critical, anti-racist literature and uses multi-modal learning that includes synchronous zoom meetings, at-home readings, reflection journals, and small group case studies.

 To enroll in our Winter cohort, or to request a group workshop, email Jaclyn Caires-Hurley at firstname.lastname@example.org